-Another trick is to fill up your car at least halfway full with gas before a storm.
+Another trick is to fill up your car at least half full with gas before a storm.
 This is important in the event you need to pull over so you can keep your car on and warm.
 Plus, who wants to wait at the gas pump when it’s snowing?
 While you’re at the gas station, check your tire pressure and fill them up if they’re low.
 Air pressure in a tire decreases 1-2 pounds for every 10 degrees of temperature change.

 Did you know many auto repair shops and auto care stores will perform free car battery checks?
 Make sure you get yours tested before winter and avoid coming back to a dead battery in the dead of winter.

 Before a winter storm hits, make sure you have a comprehensive winter storm kit in your car ready to go!
-Whether you purchase one in stores or online, or opt to put your own together, these are the items we recommend including:
+Whether you purchase one in stores or online or opt to put your own together, these are the items we recommend including:

 - Battery powered radio